-Due to the lack of financial information as aforementioned, we are unable to satisfy ourselves that proper books of accounts have been kept so as to give a true and fair view of the state of the Group's affairs and to present the consolidated financial statements in accordance with Hong Kong Financial Reporting Standards, the disclosure requirements of the Hong Kong Companies Ordinance and the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.
+Due to the lack of sufficient financial information as aforementioned, we are unable to satisfy ourselves that proper books of accounts have been kept so as to give a true and fair view of the state of the Group's affairs and present the consolidated financial statements in accordance with Hong Kong Financial Reporting Standards, the disclosure requirements of the Hong Kong Companies Ordinance and the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.
 Owing to the significance and pervasiveness of the matters, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on the consolidated financial statements.
+Accordingly, we disclaim our opinion on the accompanying consolidated financial statements of the Group for the year ended 31 December 2021.